 The NSW War Memorial Register is a useful resource for students and teachers of history.
-This page provides links to resources that help students in Stage 2 and Stage 5 to explore the commemoration and remembrance of the World Wars, and to understand what war memorials are and why they are significant.
+This page provides links to resources to help students in Stage 2 and Stage 5 explore the commemoration and remembrance of the First and Second World Wars and to understand what war memorials are, and why they are significant.

 Topic: Community and Remembrance